-Tokyo is a city bursting with bright city lights, endless shopping, great eats and breathtaking views.
-There are just too many great things to say about the city so here is just a small peep into what I was able to experience.
+Tokyo is a city bursting with bright city lights, endless shopping, great eats, and breathtaking views.
+There are just too many great things to say about the city so take a look into my Tokyo diary to get a peep into what I was able to experience.

-I can finally cross off authentic Yoshinoya off the list.
+Even though I rarely eat Yoshinoya back at home, I wanted to give it try in Japan.
+Since the fast-food chain originated from Japan, it may taste better, no?
+Well, let me tell you, it definitely did.
 If Yoshinoya offered this in the States, I would actually go eat it.
 Egg+green onions+beef = delicious in a bowl.

 Warning: do not visit Shibuya during Halloween.
 Never have I ever witnessed or been in such a large crowd of people.
 Crossing the street became impossible and after an hour of trying to navigate through the crowd, we admitted defeat.

 This restaurant is yet another popular one, but rightly so.
 Rokurinsha in Tokyo main station located in the ramen street, has lines even at 9 am.
 The dish to order?
 Tsukemen.
-The freshly made thick noodles are dipped in a savory umami-bursting broth made from scrumptious fatty pork.
+Rokurinsha makes their own fresh ramen noodles and serves it alongside a savory umami-bursting broth made from scrumptious fatty pork.
 After consuming all the noodles, dilute the broth with hot water and slurp up every last bit of that soup.
 A must visit when wandering around the station.

 Part 1: Tsukiji Market